dapr/samples/twitter-sentiment-processor/README.md

 #### Observability

-You can view the scored tweets in Azure table storage
+You can view the scored tweets in Azure table storage.
+From your resource group click on your storage account.
+From the left navigation select `Storage Explorer (preview)`.
+Expand `TABLES` and click `DemoScoredTweets`.

 ![Azure Portal showing state in Azure table storage](images/state.png)

-Similarly you can monitor the PubSub topic throughout in Azure Service Bus
+Similarly you can monitor the PubSub topic throughout in Azure Service Bus.
+From your resource group click on your service bus namespace.
+From the left navigation select `Topics`.
+Click the `scored` topic.

 ![Azure Portal showing PubSub in Azure Service Bus](images/pubsub.png)

 In addition to the state and PubSub, you can also observe application traces in Zipkin.
+The URL to Zipkin is output at the end of the setup script.

 ![Zipkin traces](images/zipkin.png)